hanyunseo01/EVE/README.md

 ---
 ## 📜 Citation & Contact

-If you use **ThyroScope** in your research, please cite the following paper:
+If you use **EVE** in your research, please cite the following paper:

 >
 ### ✉️ Contact